Indonesia denies smog from forest fires drifted to Malaysia

 This has brought haze into several cities in Sumatra and Borneo.

-Some areas in Central Kalimantan, Borneo, reported visibility of less than 10 metres (33 feet), state news agency Antara reported.
+Some areas in Central Kalimantan, Borneo, reported visibility of less than 10m, state news agency Antara reported.

 Read more of the latest in